chimera-linux/chimera-linux.github.io/_docs/installation/live/install.md

 ### EFISTUB

-**Note that this may not work on every EFI implementation, and it also requires functional persistent NVRAM, and is considered experimental.**
+**Note that this may not work on every EFI implementation, and it also requires functional persistent NVRAM, and is considered highly experimental.**

 On many EFI systems, it is possible to boot Linux kernels directly thanks to EFISTUB.
 You do not necessarily need a bootloader for this, as Chimera can automatically manage EFI boot entries for all kernels.

+Skip this section if this does not apply to you, e.g. if using GRUB.

 Uncomment the `EFIBOOTMGR_ENABLE_HOOK` variable in `/etc/default/efibootmgr-hook`
 and set it to some value, e.g. `1`.